 Targeted advertising, however, generally has a negative connotation among consumers.
 So, does it really work?

-Visual Objects surveyed 500 consumers to understand their online shopping habits and found that while some people have a negative outlook on targeted ads, there are several clear benefits for small businesses to invest in targeted advertising, especially search retargeting.
+Visual Objects surveyed 500 consumers in 2021 to understand their online shopping habits and found that while some people have a negative outlook on targeted ads, there are several clear benefits for small businesses to invest in targeted advertising, especially search retargeting.

 Benefits of Search Retargeting

 Cost-effective marketing option: 52% of consumers make a purchase within 3 days of seeing an interesting product.
 As traditional PPC and SEO become more competitive, search retargeting can help small businesses reach consumers within this critical period.

 Brand awareness: 59% of consumers frequently notice ads for brands they’ve previously searched for, implying increased name recognition.

 Traffic and engagement: 26% of consumers are likely to click on ads for brands they have searched for in the past, driving users to company websites.